rethinkdb/horizon-docs/install.md

 active: install
 ---

+## Before you start

+Horizon is a rapidly evolving framework, and depending on your use case, there's still a chance of encountering bugs or unusual quirks.
+Read the [limitations][l] page for important notes and caveats.

+[l]: /docs/limitations

 ## Prerequisites

 **Before installing Horizon, you must install the RethinkDB server.** Consult [Installing RethinkDB][ir] for downloads and installation instructions.